akostrik/stage_telegram_python/README.md

 - And so, ensure the entrance to the work market

 ## The context
-The Telegram Messenger is a messenger application like WhatApp, Viber, Signal, etc, which is very popular in Russia and where there are many channels of different subjects
+The Telegram Messenger is a messenger application like WhatApp, Viber, Signal, etc, which is very popular in Russia and where there are many channels on different subjects

 ## What the developped appication can do
 1) Real time verification of Telegram messages veracity by two methods: